Carola Ivena Meikle

 Carola Ivena Meikle (née Dickinson) was a British algologist.
 She was born in 1900 in Alston, Cumberland, and died in 1970 in Wootton Courtenay, Somerset.
-Meikle was the author of British Seaweeds, published in 1963 as part of the Kew Series by Eyre and Spottiswoode.
+Meikle was the author of British Seaweeds, published in 1963.

-She was born on 27 April 1900 and for much of her working life studied Algae at the Kew Herbarium.
-She married her co-worker Robert Meikle OBE who was at the time editing the Kew Series of Natural History Books.
+Dickinson was born on 27 April 1900 and for much of her working life studied algae at the herbarium at the Royal Botanical Gardens, Kew.
+In 1960, Dickinson married Robert Desmond Meikle, a botanist at Kew.